Giving to Presbyterian Communities and Services Foundation

 Use our secure online giving form and select the Grace Caring Fund in the Designation section of the form.
 Grace Family Circle donors are recognized annually.

-Scheduled for completion in 2016, the new Pickens Center will be an unparalleled resource for families of all faiths throughout our region.
+Now open, the new Pickens Center is an unparalleled resource for families of all faiths throughout our region.
 Your contributions are vital to the success of this important initiative, and various naming opportunities are available for those who give more than $5,000.
 Pledges may be paid over a five-year period.
 Follow the link above to learn more about the T. Boone Pickens Hospice and Palliative Care Center.

 Founded in 1980, The Village is the faith-based retirement community of choice in Greater Dallas.
 In late 2014, we broke ground on a campus-wide expansion initiative, with Phase 1 residences to be completed in late 2016.
 To make a gift to the Presbyterian Communities and Services Foundation for The Village expansion, visit our online giving opportunities.
 Naming opportunities are available, including naming the stained glass windows that will be set in The Reverend Doctor Blaire and Cyndy Monie Chapel.